luis-f-lins/process-aware-conversational-agent/data/nlu.md

 - sdfhsd
 - lol

-## intent:request_todolist
+## intent:start_process
-- What do I have to do?
+- I want to plan a trip
-- what do I have to do?
+- I want to book a trip
-- what's on my to do list?
-- is there anything to do now?
-- what are my tasks?
-- what should i do today?
+- I wanna plan a trip
+- I wanna book a trip
-- whats to do?
+- Hi, I'd like to book a trip
-- whats to do
+- I need to book a trip
-- what's to do
+- I need to travel

-## intent:flight_booked
+## intent:book_flight
 - I'm booking a flight
 - I'm gonna book a flight now
 - i'll book the flight